wingtk/gvsbuild/README.md

 It comes with GTK4, Cairo, PyGObject, Pycairo, GtkSourceView5, adwaita-icon-theme, and all of their dependencies.

-Note however that these binaries are provided “AS IS”, WITHOUT WARRANTY OF ANY KIND.
+Note these binaries are provided “AS IS”, WITHOUT WARRANTY OF ANY KIND.
 They just contain the output of our latest CI run.
 They are not tested, and we cannot commit to timely updates even for security issues.
-We strongly recommend to build your own binaries, especially if you plan to distribute them with your application or use them in production.
+We strongly recommend building your own binaries, especially if you plan to distribute them with your application or use them in production.